netdata/netdata/docs/tasks/general-configuration/configure-the-agent.md

 ```

 Of course, there are many more possibilities for intuitively organizing your systems with host labels.
 See the [health
-documentation](/health/REFERENCE.md#alarm-line-host-labels) for more details, and then get creative!
+Reference](MISSING LINK/ no file in the repo yet) documentation for more details, and then get creative!

-## Host labels in metrics exporting
+### Host labels in metrics exporting

-If you have enabled any metrics exporting via our experimental [exporters](/exporting/README.md), any new host
+If you have enabled any metrics exporting via our
+experimental [exporters](https://github.com/netdata/netdata/blob/master/exporting/README.md), any new host
 labels you created manually are sent to the destination database alongside metrics.
 You can change this behavior by
 editing `exporting.conf`, and you can even send automatically-generated labels on with exported metrics.